Bill C-32: An Act to amend the Copyright Act

-Many restrictions in the bill were harshly criticized, especially those regarding the circumvention of digital locks.
+Many restrictions in the bill were harshly criticized, especially those restricting the circumvention of digital locks.
 Law professor Michael Geist commented that the bill was introduced by an "out-of-touch Moore, who has emerged as a staunch advocate for a Canadian DMCA".
 After Bill C-32's introduction, James Moore responded to criticism by calling the bill's detractors "radical extremists".
 In the aftermath of the bill, the United States diplomatic cables leak revealed ongoing pressure from US officials wanting Canada to pass stricter copyright laws.

-The bill was revived in the next Parliament as C-11 on September 29, 2011.
+The bill was revived in the next Parliament as Bill C-11, the Copyright Modernization Act, on September 29, 2011.